maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   void                hildon_window_set_app_menu          (HildonWindow *self,
                                                            HildonAppMenu *menu);

 Sets the menu to be used for this window.
-Pass ```NULL`` <NULL:CAPS>`_ to remove the current menu.
+Pass None to remove the current menu.
 Any reference to a previous menu will be dropped. :class:`HildonWindow` takes ownership of the passed menu and you're not supposed to free it yourself anymore.

 Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use `hildon_window_set_main_menu() <hildon-window-set-main-menu>`_ instead.